-As ECEC battles to keep out germs, children could be exposed to chemical dangers
+As ECEC battles germs children could be exposed to chemical risk

 Toddlers and young children spend much of their day crawling, playing and climbing.
 For early childhood education and care providers, that means constant mopping and cleaning to keep floors and furniture clean and safe.

 A new peer-reviewed study, co-authored by two Indiana University researchers, has found that this zeal may be exposing children to high levels of dangerous contaminants – known as PFAS – which are finding their way into childcare centers through the very products intended to keep children healthy.

 The study, co-authored by researchers Amina Salamova and Guomao Zheng in the journal Environmental Pollution, is one of the first to examine PFAS exposure risks in indoor settings other than people’s homes.
 It found that PFAS are abundant in childcare environments, which leads to “significant early-life exposures”.

 “Children are especially vulnerable to environmental exposures because of how quickly they’re developing,” Ms Salamova said.
 “We really need to better understand the exposures children experience in places where they spend a significant amount of time such as childcare facilities.
 These early exposures could have harmful effects later in life.”

 Poly- and perfluoroalkyl substances, or PFAS, are a class of chemicals that have been widely used for decades in firefighting foam and a range of stain- and grease-resistant products such as carpeting, upholstery, clothing, cleaning products, food packaging and cookware.
 PFAS chemicals are known to leach into food from kitchenware and packaging and evaporate from consumer products and get into indoor air and dust.

 PFAS are highly persistent chemicals that have been linked to cancer, hormone disruption and immune system harm.